Full-time: 1 year, Part-time: 2 years

 This postgraduate degree will equip psychology graduates with the academic knowledge and skills they need to conduct practical work and research within a forensic context.

 During the course, you will be encouraged to undertake a minimum of 30 hours volunteering to gain real life experience in a related field, as well as to obtain practical insights into forensic and criminal psychology.
-If you choose to follow this route, you will be expected to find a relevant role yourself.
-However, we appreciate the difficulties involved in securing experience in this field and will offer assistance whenever possible.
-If you complete this option, you can also use it as the focus for your self-reflection portfolio.

 The culmination of the MSc Forensic and Criminal Psychology is the research project which will enable you to tailor your learning to reflect your own specific area of professional interest and your career aspirations.
 To support your work on your research project, you will develop skills in collecting and analysing data relevant to forensic and criminal psychology.
 You will also use a range of techniques and research methods applicable to advanced scholarship in the discipline.